ghugo83/cmssw/SLHCUpgradeSimulations/Geometry/data/PhaseII/Tilted/README.md

 * phiSectorIdentifier :            int
                                    0 <= phiSectorIdentifier <= 8
-                                   There are 9 Phi-sectors in total, covering 40° each.
+                                   There are 9 Phi Sectors in total, covering 40° each.
                                    Phi angles are considered in CMS (XY) plane and counted from (X) axis.
                                    Example: phiSectorIdentifier = 0 corresponds to the (0° 40°) Phi Sector.
                                             phiSectorIdentifier = 1 corresponds to the (40° 80°) Phi Sector.